elasticluster/elasticluster/README.rst

 <http://elasticluster.readthedocs.io/en/latest/install.html>`_ website.

-To install ElastiCluster over Docker: (1) download the `elasticluster.sh`_ script script into a file `elastiucluster.sh`, then (2) type this at your terminal prompt::
+To install ElastiCluster over Docker: (1) download the `elasticluster.sh`_ script script into a file `elasticluster.sh`, then (2) type this at your terminal prompt::

     chmod +x elasticluster.sh